-- We proved that the eigenvalues of a symmetric matrix are real. - It can be proven that the signs of the pivots are the same as the signs of the eigenvalues. - Just to remind you:

-Product of pivots=Product of eigenvalues=Determinant
+- We proved that the eigenvalues of a symmetric matrix, either real or complex, are real. - Do not forget the definition of symmetry for complex matrices. - It can be proven that the signs of the pivots are the same as the signs of the eigenvalues. - Just to remind you: Product of pivots=Product of eigenvalues=Determinant